SevensRequiem/pw-genpy/README.md

 `12dD` would be the identifier. so you use `12dD` to match the service to that whole token and copy/paste that token to login to your service.
 `12dD - My Service`

 just generate 100 tokens and only use 5~, how will anyone know which token is used for what? :P

+bruteforcing using ur tokens as a wordlist? unlikely, ratelimits + login attempts exist for your service (hopefully, get fail2ban on that!)